 High potassium foods protect against the effects of hypertension, as shown in many population studies.
 Although population studies may show the association between health and a high potassium sodium ratio, basic science studies need to confirm that it is the potassium sodium ratio that causes the improvement in health.
-This is how association becomes causation.
+This confirmation by basic science is how association becomes causation.

 Hypertension Is A Sign Of Cellular Disease

-It is important to realize that hypertension is not a disease, but a sign of a cellular disease.
-Correcting the potassium sodium ratio in the foods you eat can reduce the debilitating consequences of hypertension even before your blood pressure comes down.
+It is important to realize that hypertension is not a disease.
+Instead, it is a sign of a cellular disease.
+Correcting the potassium sodium ratio in the foods you eat corrects the disease.
+Accordingly, it reduces the debilitating consequences of hypertension, even before your blood pressure comes down.
 A recent article (1) is one of many that gives clues as to how this happens.
-It also shows some limits of blood pressure medicines.
+Also, the article shows some limits of blood pressure medicines.
 Blood pressure medicines have limited effectiveness because they may not correct important physiological disturbances, even when they reduce blood pressure.

-The study looked at the mechanical function of the heart with different levels of potassium and sodium in the diet, and with a blood pressure lowering medicine, hydralazine.
+This study looked at the mechanical function of the heart with different levels of potassium and sodium in the diet.
+And it compared this function to the heart's function with a blood pressure lowering medicine, hydralazine.
 The study showed that even when there is no reduction in blood pressure, the left ventricle of the heart functions better with a better potassium sodium ratio.
-It functions better by filling with more blood during its relaxation phase, allowing it to be a better pump.
+Specifically, it functions better by filling with more blood during its relaxation phase, allowing it to be a better pump.

 More Potassium Means Less Free Radicals

 To find a possible reason for the results, the researchers looked at whether free radicals (ROS) had anything to do with it.
 The researchers found that the improved function from the dietary potassium was associated with less free radical activity in the heart cells.
 However, there was no reduction in free radical activity with the medication, even though the blood pressure was lower.